-Pupils at Aurora Wilden View School have a range of needs including; ASD, Asperger's and Social and Communication Difficulties, high anxiety, and Sensory Processing Disorder.
-Pupil needs are in most cases a complex mix of the above and may also include Dyslexia, Dyspraxia, ADHD and Social, Emotional and Mental Health Difficulties.
+Pupils at Aurora Cedars School have a range of needs including; Autism Spectrum Conditions, Social and Communication Difficulties, ADHD and Social, Emotional and Mental Health Difficulties.
 Most have a history of failed educational placements.
-The Young People are characterised by a lack of self-esteem and confidence, a reluctance to trust and a fear of challenge.
+The young people are characterised by a lack of self-esteem and confidence, a reluctance to trust and a fear of challenge.
 This means that teachers must be creative and tailor approaches to each young person to build resilience and confidence.

-At Aurora Wilden View School we are utilising the THRIVE approach in school to underpin the curriculum.
+At Aurora Cedars School we are utilising the THRIVE approach in school to underpin the curriculum.
 THRIVE is a dynamic, developmental approach to working with children that supports their emotional and social wellbeing.
 It is based on the latest research in neuroscience, attachment theory and child development, drawing on research into the role of creativity and play in developing emotional resilience.
 The programme was created by a multi-agency team, with experience of being teachers, advisers, Ofsted inspectors, social workers, family therapists, foster and adoption specialists across education and care settings.
 They have drawn together their experience with theories and research to create this rich resource.
 THRIVE draws on an understanding of six "building blocks" of development and growth that comes online sequentially and remains throughout life.